How to Look Up an LLC in Idaho? (Step by Step Guide)

 • Active entities only

-The result page will display the following information about the company:
+Each result will show you the following details about the company:

 • Form information